-Conveniently nestled on the foot of Philopappos hill and only a few minutes away from the magnificent Acropolis, Koukaki’s prime location is one of the reasons the neighborhood has turned into a hotspot for both locals and travelers.
+Conveniently nestled on the foot of Philopappos Hill and only a few minutes away from the magnificent Acropolis, Koukaki’s prime location is why the neighborhood has become a hotspot for locals and travelers.

 The scenic neighborhood of Koukaki took its name from a famous businessman named Georgios Koukakis who built a factory on the grounds of what today is known as Koukaki at the turn of the 20th century.

-Apart from relocating his business operations there, Koukaki was also among the first inhabitants of the area that would very soon be followed by thousands.
-The factory specialized in the design and construction of iron beds which proved to be a very profitable market.
+Apart from relocating his business operations there, Koukaki was also among the first inhabitants of the area, which would very soon be followed by thousands.
+The factory specialized in designing and constructing iron beds, which proved to be a very profitable market.

-Soon enough, factory workers started moving around the factory’s premises and building the traditional two-storey houses that still stand today on the most central streets.
+Soon enough, factory workers started moving around the factory’s premises and building the traditional two-story houses that still stand today on most central streets.